top of page

 Disclosure standards

-Authors presenting the results of original research must provide an accurate account of the work carried out.
-The underlying data must be accurately represented in the manuscript.
-An article must contain sufficient detail and references to enable others to take up and reproduce the work.
+Authors presenting the results of original research must provide an accurate description of the work and underlying data.
+Authors should provide transparent and detailed information about their methods, materials, and data collection procedures, making it possible for others to reproduce the results.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 Fundamental errors in the publication